johnrsibert/JonzPandemic/index.md

 Per capita prevalence histories of the largest counties in the 50 US states and the District of columbia.
 <img src="https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/prevalence_comp_TS_L.png" alt="county prevalance comp" style="width:6.5in;"/>

 These ugly graphs make it pretty clear that each county is experiencing the pandemic differently, but there are some common features.
-Recent cases are very high in some counties, but recent deaths are quite low.
-Case-fatality (CFR) rations were extremely high during the first quarter of 2021 but decreased slowly and stayed fairly constant at between 0.1 and 0.2 for almost one year.
+Recent cases are very high in some counties, but recent deaths are generally quite low.
+Case-fatality (CFR) ratios were extremely high during the first quarter of 2021 but decreased slowly and stayed fairly constant at between 0.1 and 0.2 for almost one year.
 A second decrease in CFR occurred during the first quarter of 2022. [(CFR trends discussed further here.)](https://johnrsibert.github.io/JonzPandemic/#how-dangerous-is-it),

 ##### Current Prevalence